-Welcome to Part 2 of our comprehensive guide on regression hypnotherapy.
+Welcome to Part 2 of our comprehensive guide on hypnotic regression therapy.

-In this article, the 12-step regression method, which is taught worldwide at our hypnosis training seminars, will be broken down step-by-step.
+In this article, the 12-step hypnotic regression therapy method, which is taught worldwide at our hypnosis training seminars, will be broken down step-by-step.

 Then, we’ll show you how to put the same technique into practice again – except this time conversationally – and in just a few minutes, too.

 If, however, you’ve landed on this page having bypassed the essential principles and best practices covered in Part 1, we do urge you to take a step back and read the first article in this 2-part series.

 Reason being: hypnotic regression therapy is a very big topic.
 One where you’re dealing with someone’s (often intense) emotions and the way that person make sense of the world.

 Therefore, this 12-step method will only be effective once you have an understanding of the dynamics behind hypnotic regression therapy, which is covered in Part 1.